-- 1. Have participants take a few minutes to review the prior information and fill in Worksheet 3.1. - 2.
-In the participant guide the chart is left blank.
-The answers are only in your instructor's guide. - 3.
-Based on this information, lead into a discussion in which you have the participants predict how the differences in the fuels, particularly when combined, might lead to different outcomes during emergencies by asking the following questions: - When comparing gasoline and ethanol, which product is flammable? - o Answer: Both gasoline and ethanol are flammable. - Even though gasoline and ethanol have similar specific gravities how would you expect the mixed blend to react if released into a water source such as a creek or pond? - Answer: The specific gravity indicates ethanol may float on top of water, however ethanol is miscible with water so it will readily mix with any body of water and travel with the current.
+Time: 15 minutes Materials: Worksheet 3.1 Instruc ctor Directions: 1.
+Have participants take a few minutes to review the prior information and fill in Worksheet 3.1.
+2. In the participant guide the chart is left blank.
+The answers are only in your instructor's guide.
+3. Based on this information, lead into a discussion in which you have the participants predict how the differences in the fuels, particularly when combined, might lead to different outcomes during emergencies by asking the following questions: When comparing gasoline and ethanol, which product is flammable?
+Answer: Both gasoline and ethanol are flammable. • Even though gasoline and ethanol have similar specific gravities how would you expect the mixed blend to react if released into a water source such as a creek or pond?

+• Answer: The specific gravity indicates ethanol may float on top of water, however ethanol is miscible with water so it will readily mix with any body of water and travel with the current.
 The gasoline portion will float on top and will not mix with the water.